 The Odd Truth

-This is a problem in the “real world” of diamond grading.
-As many diamond wholesalers do not like the strict guidelines that GIA uses.
-They “feel” their diamond should be graded higher, thus making their diamond more valuable thus making them a better profit when they sell it.
+This is the problem in the “real world” of diamond grading.
+Many diamond wholesalers do not like the strict guidelines that GIA uses.
+They “feel” their diamond should be graded higher, thus making their diamond more valuable and making them a better profit when they sell it.
 Out of this thinking new diamond grading labs were born.
-These grading labs are much more looser on diamond grading.
+These new grading labs are much more loose on their diamond grading.
 They made their own guidelines and follow them, and then try and pass them off using GIA’s grading system.

 Know About Different Grading Labs

 This is what the advanced diamond clarity chart is for.
 It will show you what clarity grading level the diamond you’re looking at needs to be to match the pictures below.
 As a rule of thumb what GIA says your diamond it, it is.
 Period!
 No questions asked.
-Not by your insurance company, not by any online jewelry store, or offline.
+Not by your insurance company, not by any online or offline jewelry store.
 GIA is the foremost authority when it comes to diamond grading and they are not argued with.
-However others can be argued with because as a rule of thumb in the diamond world diamonds that are graded by any other gemological lab other than GIA or AGS can be off by at least 2-3 grades.
-So that diamond you’re looking at graded by, say, EGL Israel that reads SI1 clarity on the certification will most likely be, according to most experts in the jewelry industry, as well as GIA, an I1 diamond.
+However others can be argued with because as a rule of thumb in the diamond world diamonds that are graded by any other gemological lab other than GIA or AGS can be off by at least 1-3 grades.
+So that diamond you’re looking at that's graded by, say, EGL Israel that reads SI1 clarity on the certification will most likely be, according to most experts in the jewelry industry, as well as GIA, an I1 diamond possibly a high I2.

 ![]() |